| A. | Yes. Use first person pronouns (I, me, my, etc.) when

 refer only to yourself and your coauthors (use I if

 you are the sole author of the paper.)"
 (2001, p.39).
+Exception: Inappropriate use of the first person

 can give the impression that you are not being objective in